syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/getting-started.md

 </div>

-* Install Syncfusion packages using below command.
+* To install the Linear Gauge component, use the following command.

 ```sh
 npm install @syncfusion/ej2-react-lineargauge --save
 ```

-## Add Linear Gauge  to the Project
+## Adding Linear Gauge component to the Project

-Now, you can start adding LinearGauge component in the application.
-For getting started, add the LinearGauge component in `src/index.tsx` file using following code.
+Now, you can start adding Linear Gauge components to the application.
+For getting started, add the Linear Gauge component in the **src/index.tsx** file using following code.

 {% tab compileJsx=true%}